-22 Injured, Suspect Killed In Trenton Arts Festival Shooting
+1 Suspect Dead, Another In Critical Condition, And A 3rd In Police Custody Following Mass Shooting That Injured 22 At Trenton Arts Festival

 The Arts All Night Festival kicked off Saturday at 3 p.m. and was scheduled to run until 3 p.m.
 Sunday, but the remaining events have been canceled.

-Officials say a carjacking occurred shortly after the mass shooting and are investigating whether or not it is related.
+Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) officials say a carjacking occurred shortly after the mass shooting and are investigating whether or not it is related.

 “The epidemic of gun violence has struck once again, this time close to home,” said Bishop David M. O’Connell of the Diocese of Trenton.